 3.1.10 universal design [b-UNCRPD]: The design of products, environments, programmers and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 "Universal design" shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.

+Terms defined in this Recommendation

+This Recommendation defines the following terms:

+3.2.1 smart speaker: A speaker that is capable of anything beyond just emitting sound.
+Typically, smart speaker refers to an artificial intelligence speaker that utilizes voice recognition technology and is equipped with the Internet connectivity.